Apple A15 Bionic Powers iPhone 13 and iPad Mini

 The iPhone 13 Pro will start at $999, with the 13 Pro Max starting at $1,099.
 Storage will range from 128GB up to a new 1TB option on the Pro models.

 The iPad Mini is back, starting at $499, with a full redesign that looks more like the iPad Pro with narrow borders.
-It's powered by a new chip, the A15 Bionic.
+It's powered by the new A15 Bionic chip as well.
 It will come in purple, pink, a champagne-color "starlight" and Space gray.

+The iPad Mini is switching to USB Type-C, a huge move that was also on the iPad Air.
+Also in connectivity, the iPad Mini will support 5G. iPad Mini will also have an ultra-wide front camera with Center Stage, as well as a new speaker system and a 12MP camera.
+It will also be the first iPad mini to support Apple Pencil.

-There's also a new base iPad, powered by Apple's A13 Bionic.
+There's also a new base iPad, powered by Apple's two-years-old A13 Bionic chip.
 Apple is touting that the chip has a 20% faster CPU, GPU and neural engine over the A12.
-The company is claiming this makes the new iPad three times faster than the top-selling Chromebook and six times faster than the average Android tablet.
+The company claims this makes the new iPad three times faster than the top-selling Chromebook and six times faster than the average Android tablet.
 It has a 10.2-inch display in a similar design to the existing iPad.

 The A13 will work with new features like iPadOS 15's live text, and will also boast a new image signal processor for better autofocus in low light and a better 12MP front camera with a 122-degree field of view.